 Another con is that in some way, you’ll have to worry about shipping.

-You will either have to personally ship the product, or the print on demand company will have to, but in both scenarios you it’s involved, and that’s a part of the process that’s out of your hands, but that a lot could happen like lost packages, late packages, damaged packages.
+You will either have to personally ship the product, or the print on demand company will have to, but in both scenarios shipping is involved, and that’s a part of the process that’s out of your hand.
+Just know that a lot could happen like lost packages, late packages, damaged packages.

 It’s just an extra thing to concern yourself with when it comes to the customer service side of things.